Animated GIFs Not Working in WordPress: Quick Answer Section

 It’s not required but might come in handy.

 While browsing different WordPress groups on Google+, I stumbled upon a question regarding an animated GIF issue on a WordPress site: the GIF was uploaded to the media library and added on a page.
 When the page was published, the GIF was on it but wasn’t animating.
 If you, however, were to click on the GIF so that it opens in a new browser tab, it starts animating as it should.
-It doesn’t stop here either.
-Others have stumbled upon yet another WordPress-related GIF-issue: whenever trying to use a GIF as a featured image of a post, it never animates.
+This isn’t the only GIF-issue WordPress users are battling with either.
+The other most common WordPress-related GIF-issue is that GIFs set as featured images never animate.

 Does it sound familiar?

 Frustrating indeed but there is a fix.
 This post will help you understand the issue and enable you to use animated GIFs in WordPress, both in a post/on a page and as a featured image.

 The short answer is, well, they do work.
 But there is a twist.

 Whenever uploading images to WordPress, including GIFs, they are automatically processed and 3 or more, depending on your theme, standard image sizes, besides the original size, are generated.
 While this is absolutely fine for other file types, WordPress can’t process GIFs properly when resizing them.
 This results in WordPress “grabbing” just one of the frames and turning it into a still frame, thus destroying the animation.

 Because the animation gets destroyed due to resizing, you end up with one fully functional and properly animating GIF and 3+ resized still frames.
 You cannot make an animating GIF out of the still frames.
 You can, however, use the preserved full-size file.

 Animated GIFs work indeed only, if you use the Full-Size-option when adding them to posts and pages.
 This means that, whenever you want to add animation to your site, you have to resize the file prior to upload.
 Make sure that the frame fits the spot on the page/post that it’s supposed to fill.